3/13/2025

 speaker

-I thought there was another question.
+I think there's another question.
 Just pop up.
 I think I see one from Robert.
-Your

 speaker